krausjr/ReviewSentimentAnalysis/README.md

 On *Windows devices*
 1. download the chromedriver from the URL above
 2. unzip chromedriver and install it
-3. drag/drop the chromedriver file into your Windows folder
+3. drag/drop the chromedriver file into your "C:\Windows" folder

 Once all installations are complete, open a terminal window, cd the ReviewSentimentAnalysis directory, and run: